 - Reducing cravings and temptations for relapse

-- Removing social and environmental triggers for drug abuse, such as people, places or events
+- Removing social and environmental triggers for drug use, such as people, places, or events

-- Overcoming behaviors or thoughts that encourage drug abuse
+- Overcoming behaviors or thoughts that encourage drug use

-A main goal of DBT is to help a person develop what is referred to as a “clear mind.”
+The main goal of DBT is to help a person develop a clear mind.
 In this state, a person remains focused on their recovery goals while also being aware of potential threats to their sobriety.
-Being mindful, with a clear mind helps a person to avoid relapse triggers and cope with them should they arise.
+With a clear mind, being mindful helps a person avoid relapse triggers and cope with them should they arise.

 Dialectical behavior therapy focuses on improving four major areas of a person’s life: